-Here’s my guide to the must see sights in Paris’ 9th Arrondissement, commonly called the Opera District.
+Here’s my guide to 16 must visit attractions in Paris’ 9th Arrondissement, commonly called the Opera District.

 1. Opera Garnier: the Phantom’s Lair

-Entry fee: Not included in Paris Museum Pass
+- Entry fee: 14 euros for a self guided tour.
+Not included in Paris Museum Pass

 If you want to shop till you drop, the 9th arrondissement is de rigeur.
 There, you’ll two of Paris’ “grand magazines” or department stores.
 Fair warning, they’ll be crowded.

 Located on Boulevard Haussmann, near the Paris Opera house, is the Galeries Lafayette.
 Inaugurated in 1893, Galleries Lafayette is basically a luxury bazaar for upscale fashion and goods.